GoldDAO/gold-dao/README.md

 ### Install Lima

 Follow the instructions at [https://github.com/lima-vm/lima#installation](https://github.com/lima-vm/lima#installation).
-You can use this config file to start: [https://github.com/lima-vm/lima/blob/master/examples/docker.yaml](https://github.com/lima-vm/lima/blob/master/examples/docker.yaml) and run (make sure to replace `<YOUR-USER>` with your local user):
+You can use this config file to start: [https://github.com/lima-vm/lima/blob/master/examples/docker.yaml](https://github.com/lima-vm/lima/blob/master/examples/docker.yaml) and run the commands below.

+Note: If you are running on an ARM chip (e.g. Apple M1), you have to add the line `arch: "x86_64"` to the top of the `docker.yaml` file (see more infos about this [here](https://lima-vm.io/docs/config/multi-arch/)).
+This will drastically reduce the execution speed of this (building can take >1hr), however, is required on ARM chips!
+See [`build/docker.yaml`](build/docker.yaml) for an example.

 ```sh
 limactl start docker.yaml